(A) This chapter governs the practices and procedures before the reclamation commission.

-(4) Providing notice of all public meetings of the reclamation commission in accordance with the following procedures:
+(4) Providing notice of all public meetings of the commission in accordance with the following :

-(a) Any person may determine the time and place of regularly-scheduled public meetings by contacting the office of the reclamation commission during regular business hours;
+(a) Any person may ascertain the time and place of regularly-scheduled public meetings by contacting the office of commission during regular business hours;

-(b) Upon request, any person may obtain advance notice of all regularly-scheduled public meetings by supplying the office of the reclamation commission with stamped, self-addressed envelopes.
-The office will mail to such person a notice of the time and place of meetings at least four calendar days before the meeting is scheduled;
+(b) Upon request, any person may obtain advance notice of all regularly-scheduled public meetings by supplying the office of the commission with stamped, self-addressed envelopes.
+The office will mail to such person a notice of the time and place of meetings at least four calendar days before the scheduled meeting;